FREQUENTLY ASKED QUESTIONS

 How many people benefit from each well?

-Approximately 400 to 650 people benefit from each well, although this number can increase if the villagers allow nearby villages to use it, such is their generosity.
+Approximately 170 people benefit from each new well, although this number can increase if the villagers allow nearby villages to use it, such is their generosity.

 Who looks after the wells?

-The villagers themselves form a Water and Sanitation Committee, (WATSAN) [equal ratio of Men and women].
+The villagers themselves form a 6-person Water and Sanitation Committee, (WATSAN) [with a majority of women].
 They are then given instruction in maintenance and bookkeeping.
 They are supplied with initial spare parts and an accounts book.
 The Committee appoints a caretaker who unlocks the well [usually early morning and late afternoon – to control, water usage).
-The Villagers also construct a stone wall surround to keep out animals and an overflow drain that is usually directed towards irrigating
+The Villagers also construct a stone wall surround to keep out animals and an overflow drain that is usually directed towards irrigating gardens.

 Why Hand Dug Wells (HDW)?